fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 When we talk about wallets we are referring to non-custodial wallets.
 Custodial wallets are the wallets you have within exchange accounts, like Binance or Coinbase.
 If you have never had to write 12 or 24 words down, you're most likely using a custodial wallet.

 Non-custodial wallets can generally be divided in two groups: software wallets and hardware wallets.
-Software wallets store your private keys in your computer or web browser, while hardware wallets are small independent physical devices that store your private keys and have the only function of signing transactions without exposing your private keys to the internet.
+Software wallets store your private keys in your computer or web browser, while hardware wallets are small independent physical devices that hold your private keys and have the only function of signing transactions without exposing your private keys to the internet.

 Lets see an example of how cold wallets work:
 - user connects hardware wallet to software wallet